poochiejs/poochie/README.md

 techniques for defining testable, dynamic components in JavaScript.
 Some
 differences:

-* Poochie does not use virtual-dom
+* Poochie does not use virtual DOM diffing.
 * Poochie is compact, it's 1.8kb min.gzip.js, that's 5 times smaller than Mercury.
 * Poochie is lean, it's an afternoon's read, under 500 LoC.